MicrosoftDocs/architecture-center/docs/icons/index.md

 ## Icon updates

+See the most recent change log for the Azure icons download pack.

 ### November 2020

 The folder structure of our collection of Azure architecture icons has changed.
 The FAQs and Terms of Use PDF files appear in the first level when you download the SVG icons below.
 The files in the icons folder are the same except there's no longer a CXP folder.
 If you encounter any issues, let us know.

 ### January 2021

 There are ~26 icons that have been added to the existing set.
-The download file name has been updated to Azure_Public_Service_Icons_V4.zip
+The download file name format has been updated to `Azure_Public_Service_Icons_V4.zip`, where the number is the version of the icon release.

 ### November 2022